timdewild/matnimation/doc/documentation.md

 # matnimation Documentation

 This is where the documentation of `matnimation` goes.
+Happy animating.